syadegari/teenytinycompiler/README.md

 - Occasional refactoring as well as python sepcific data structures when it is appropriate.
 - Some aspects of the language might have been expanded.
 - Structure of the code is different from the repository, since I have followed the blog posts instead of the code in the repository.
+- Extra methods or functions that could help with debugging.